aytvill/aytvill/README.md

 - 👯 I’m looking to collaborate on projects which help non-binary, fluid and LGBTIQ+ folks in general
 - 📫 How to reach me: old skool plain [email](mailto:aytvill@protonmail.com)

-I'm Andrea from Tvillings, beginner as web developer.
+I'm Andrea of Tvillings, beginner as web developer.

 <!--
 **aytvill/aytvill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.